Coldfire Trilogy: Geography

-The Eastern lands have an almost opposite population distribution, with the more people residing in the west and north, getting less populated toward the east and south.
+The Eastern lands have an almost opposite population distribution, with most people residing in the west and north, getting less populated toward the east and south.
 The lands themselves are separated into two notable geographic landmasses, one to the north, and one the south.
 The two lands are apparently in pitched warfare during the series, and are separated by a dangerous stretch of ocean.
 The southernmost portion of the South-Eastern continent are colloquially referred to as the blacklands, a deserted patch of cracked, black terrain that is notoriously uninhabited and hostile.

 Characters

 Damien Vryce

 A Warrior Priest of the Church of Human Unification on Erna.
 He is the trilogy's main character, and the plot is mostly explored through his perspective.
 At the start of the tale he is firmly devoted to his faith, almost to the point of zealotry.
 He is highly experienced in combat, having traveled all over the Western Continent battling demons and malignant Fae-Constructs in service of his Church.
 Ironically enough, he is also a moderately skilled sorcerer, one of the few in his order.

 He comes from the jurisdiction of the Matriarch of the West, one of the two primary leaders of the Church.
 She is more flexible in regards to the teachings of their faith, and believes that it may actually be of use to the Church for certain priests to be allowed to Work the Fae, just as the Neocount of Merentha once suggested.
 Damien is part of the order of knights she enlisted with the task of learning to Work the Fae, and to teach the ability to fledgling warriors across the world.

 In traveling with the fallen Prophet, Gerald Tarrant, his initially stern views on right and wrong are tested and warped, as he is forced to accept the help of and to save the life of an individual he normally would have died to kill.
 In the end, he must find a way to meld his faith with necessity, risking everything he is to save humanity.